Contemporary Indigenous Australian art: Benefits and costs

 Artists, particularly in the remoter parts of Australia, sometimes paint for outlets other than the Indigenous art centres or their own companies.
-They do this for economic reasons, however the resulting paintings can be of uneven quality, and of precarious economic value.
-Doubts about the provenance of Indigenous paintings, and about the prices paid for them, have spawned media scrutiny, an Australian parliamentary inquiry, and have been a factor limiting the growth in value of works.
+They do this for economic reasons; however, the resulting paintings can be of uneven quality, and of precarious economic value.
+Doubts about the provenance of Indigenous paintings, and about the prices paid for them, spawned media scrutiny around 2006, an Australian parliamentary inquiry, and were a factor limiting the growth in value of works.
 Questions regarding the authenticity of works have arisen in relation to particular artists, including Emily Kngwarreye, Rover Thomas, Kathleen Petyarre, Turkey Tolson Tjupurrula, Ginger Riley Munduwalawala, and Clifford Possum Tjapaltjarri; in 2001 an art dealer was jailed for fraud in relation to Clifford Possum's work.
 These pressures led in 2009 to the introduction of a commercial code of conduct, intended to establish "minimum standards of practice and fair dealing in the Indigenous visual arts industry".
 However, persistent problems in the industry in September 2012 led the chair of the code's administering body Indigenous Art Code, Ron Merkel, to call for the code to be made mandatory for art dealers.

 Prices fetched in the secondary market for Indigenous art works vary widely.
 Until 2007, the record at auction for an Indigenous art work was $778,750 paid in 2003 for a Rover Thomas painting, All That Big Rain Coming from the Top Side.
 In 2007, a major work by Emily Kngwarreye, Earth's Creation, sold for $1.056 million, a new record that was however eclipsed only a few months later, when Clifford Possum's epic work Warlugulong was bought for $2.4 million by the National Gallery of Australia.
 At the same time, however, works by prominent artists but of doubtful provenance were being passed in at auctions.

 In 2003 there were 97 Indigenous Australian artists whose works were being sold at auction in Australia for prices above $5000, with the total auction market worth around $9.5 million.
 In that year Sotheby's estimated that half of sales were to bidders outside Australia.
+Despite concerns about supply and demand for paintings, the remoteness of many of the artists, and the poverty and health issues experienced in the communities, in 2007 it was estimated that the industry worth close to half a billion Australian dollars each year, and growing rapidly.
 By 2012, the market had changed, with older works fetching higher prices than contemporary paintings.